bitvizor/bitvizor.github.io/_posts/2022-03-07-Install-Odoo-Community-Edition.markdown

 ## Introduction

-This tutorial demonstrate how you can setup a simple SDN network, using the Faucet controller and Open vSwitch
+This guide takes you through the installation of Odoo community edition on a ubuntu 20.04 server.

-The goal of the tutorial is to demonstrate Open vSwitch and Faucet in an end-to-end way, that is, to show how it works from the Faucet controller configuration at the top, through the OpenFlow flow table, to the datapath processing.
-Along the way
+The goal of the tutorial is to demonstrate a production grade installation of Odoo server.

 ## Environment
 * Ubuntu 20.04